Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly says when to use it: for outbound messages without reply or stale inbound threads.
-Also provides a clear alternative: prefer get_actionable_threads for threads where someone is waiting on you.
+Explicitly states when to use: 'looking for outbound messages you sent that haven't received a reply, or to surface stale inbound threads.'
+Also provides a clear alternative: 'Prefer get_actionable_threads for threads where someone is currently waiting on you.'
+This gives excellent guidance on tool selection.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.